hyva-themes/magento2-react-checkout-offline-payments/README.md

         }
     },
     ```

-    Please note if you want to use this with [Hyvä React Checkout Example](https://github.com/hyva-themes/magento2-checkout-example) module, then use the below config setting.
+    Please note this version is intended to use with [Hyvä React Checkout Example](https://github.com/hyva-themes/magento2-checkout-example) module.

-    ```
-    "config": {
-        "paymentMethodsRepo": {
-            "offline": "git@github.com:rajeev-k-tomy/magento2-hyva-react-checkout-offline-payments.git -b hyva-checkout-example-template"
-        }
-    },
-    ```

 2. Run `npm install`.
 This will do all necessary setup for you.
 3. Run `npm run build` to build a new version of the build js file which will now include this payment renderer.
 4. You can include following translations through your Hyvä React Checkout module.